davymartinez/es6-for-everyone/es6-for-everyone-learning-notes.md

 const { w: width = 400, h: height = 500 } = { w: 800 };
 ```

-What's happening here is that you're taking an object which originally only included a `w: 800` key-value pair, destructured into a new one with two variables, `width` and `height`, both of which have default values, and the first of them being additionally renamed from `w` to `width`.
+What's happening here is that we're taking an object which originally only included a `w: 800` key-value pair, destructured into a new one with two variables, `width` and `height`, both of which have default values, and the first of them being additionally renamed from `w` to `width`.

 ### Destructuring Arrays

-In order to destructure arrays, you proceed in the same way as with objects, but using, of course, square brackets (`[]`) instead of curly braces (`{}`):
+In order to destructure arrays, we proceed in the same way as with objects, but using, of course, square brackets (`[]`) instead of curly braces (`{}`):

 ```javascript
 const details = ['David Martinez', 123, 'davymartinez.com'];
 const [ name, id, website ] = details;
 ```

-You can also create an array out of a string list and destructure it with the `.split()` method:
+We can also create an array out of a string list and destructure it with the `.split()` method:

 ```javascript
 const data = 'Baseball,Sports,90210,23';